aws-samples/aws-cdk-ecs-refarch-moodle/src/cdk/README.md

 2. Replace the `AlbCertificateArn` and `CFCertificateArn` property in the file `src/cdk/bin/cdk.ts` with your ACM certificate ARN.
 3. Replace the `CFDomain` property in the file `src/cdk/bin/cdk.ts` with the domain name that you would like to use with CloudFront.
 4. Replace the `MoodleImageUri` property in the file `src/cdk/bin/cdk.ts` with the Moodle container image URI that you've pushed before, e.g. `[your-aws-account-id].dkr.ecr.[your-region].amazonaws.com/moodle-image:latest`.
+5. Go to this directory `cd src/cdk` and then run `npm install`.
-4. Run `cdk bootstrap` (You only need to perform this once)
+6. Run `cdk bootstrap` (You only need to perform this once)
-5. Run `cdk deploy` to deploy this solution.
+7. Run `cdk deploy` to deploy this solution.
-6. Once successfully deployed, Moodle will begin first-time installation and it will take approximately 15 - 20 minutes.
+8. Once successfully deployed, Moodle will begin first-time installation and it will take approximately 15 - 20 minutes.
 You can check the progress by checking at the logs in ECS console.
-7. Once it is completed, you can access the application endpoint on the ALB endpoint described in the deployment output `APPLICATIONLOADBALANCERDNSNAME`.
+9. Once it is completed, you can access the application endpoint on the ALB endpoint described in the deployment output `APPLICATIONLOADBALANCERDNSNAME`.
-8. (Optional) You can configure a domain record for the ALB endpoint to clear the SSL warning.
+10. (Optional) You can configure a domain record for the ALB endpoint to clear the SSL warning.
-9. Use the username described in `MOODLEUSERNAME` output and fetch the password on Secrets Manager with the ARN described in the `MOODLEPASSWORDSECRETARN` output.
+11. Use the username described in `MOODLEUSERNAME` output and fetch the password on Secrets Manager with the ARN described in the `MOODLEPASSWORDSECRETARN` output.
-10. Finally, to improve Moodle application performance, configure Moodle caching using the ElastiCache Redis endpoint described in the `MOODLEREDISPRIMARYENDPOINTADDRESSANDPORT` output.
+12. Finally, to improve Moodle application performance, configure Moodle caching using the ElastiCache Redis endpoint described in the `MOODLEREDISPRIMARYENDPOINTADDRESSANDPORT` output.
     - Add the cache store instance using the ElastiCache Redis endpoint.
 Refer to the following documentation: [Adding cache store instances](https://docs.moodle.org/311/en/Caching#Adding_cache_store_instances)
     - Set the `Application` cache to use the Redis cache store instance added previously.
 Refer to the following documentation: [Setting the stores that get used when no mapping is present](https://docs.moodle.org/311/en/Caching#Setting_the_stores_that_get_used_when_no_mapping_is_present)
-11. Scale the number of `desiredCount` and `minCapacity` to adjust the number of replicas.
+13. Scale the number of `desiredCount` and `minCapacity` to adjust the number of replicas.
 Also configure the `healthCheckGracePeriod` from 30 minutes to 60 seconds in the `src/cdk/lib/ecs-moodle-stack.ts`.
 Below is an example:
 ````
 // Moodle ECS Service
 const moodleService = new ecs.FargateService(this, 'moodle-service', {